mahmoud-sayed/freelancers-gate/README.md

 ## creation steps, Issues I faced and how I did solve it

 - installed sass, router, redux

 - created basic empty pages and components

 - added global file styling using sass with functions and vars

 - created navbar and footer design maked all links working with pages

+- done creating all basic site pages design but still need to add more things to make the site more adorable

+- create

 ## errors and issues I faced